jayesh995/House-Price-Prediction/README.md

 **Results:** Achieved an R-squared value of 0.9 and a mean absolute error of 1.9, indicating high accuracy.
 For example, for a house priced at $24,000, the model predicted $23,000.

 **Impact:** Helps in making informed decisions regarding buying, selling, or renting properties based on accurate price predictions.

-**Roles and Responsibilities:** Managed the entire project lifecycle, from data preprocessing to model training and evaluation, ensuring high accuracy and practical utility.